Suspending your studies

-If you can no longer return on the agreed date, you must contact your Director of Studies to discuss this.
+If you can no longer return on the agreed date, you must contact your Director of Studies to discuss.

 Resuming your studies

-Before the agreed date when you will resume your course, you should contact your Director of Study to confirm that you will return.
+Before the agreed date when you will resume your course, you should contact your Director of Studies to confirm that you will return.

-Student Services can help you assess your needs and talk to you about any ongoing support.
+Student Support can help you assess your needs and talk to you about any ongoing support.